Modules over relative monads for syntax and semantics: Conclusions Future Work

 \subsection{Summary}

-We characterise programming languages equipped with reduction rules as initial object in some category, thus giving an algebraic definition of abstract syntax with semantics.

-This characterisation of syntax with reduction rules is given in two steps. \begin{enumerate} \item At first \emph{pure syntax} is characterised as initial object in some category.
+We define a notion of 2--signature in order to specify the terms and reduction rules of functional programming languages.
+Given any 2--signature, we characterize its associated programming language as initial object in some category, thus giving an algebraic definition of abstract syntax with semantics.
+This characterization of syntax with reduction rules is given in two steps: \begin{enumerate} \item At first \emph{pure syntax} is characterized as initial object in some category.
 Here we use the term ``pure'' to express the fact that no semantic aspects such as reductions on terms are considered.
-This characterisation is actually given in \cite{DBLP:conf/wollic/HirschowitzM07}. \item Afterwards we consider \emph{inequations} specifying \emph{reduction rules}.
-Given a set of reduction rules for terms, we build up on the preceding result to give an algebraic characterisation of syntax \emph{with reduction}. \end{enumerate}
+This characterization is actually a consequence of a result by \textcite{DBLP:conf/wollic/HirschowitzM07} (cf.\ Sec.\ \ref{sec:intro_pure_syntax}). \item Afterwards we consider \emph{inequations} specifying \emph{reduction rules}.
+Given a set of reduction rules for terms, we build up on the preceding result to give an algebraic characterization of syntax \emph{with reduction}. \end{enumerate}

-In summary, the merit of this work is to give an algebraic characterisation of syntax \emph{with reduction rules}, building up on such a characterisation for \emph{pure} syntax given by Hirschowitz and Maggesi \cite{DBLP:conf/wollic/HirschowitzM07}.
+In summary, the merit of this work is to give an algebraic characterization of syntax \emph{with reduction rules}, building up on such a characterization for \emph{pure} syntax given by \textcite{DBLP:conf/wollic/HirschowitzM07}.

-Our approach is based on relative monads \footnote{ Since we'll mostly talk about \emph{relative monads} in this paper, we refer to the traditional monads as \emph{endomonads} and reserve the term ``monad'' for relative monads.} \cite{DBLP:conf/fossacs/AltenkirchCU10} from the category $\SET$ of sets to the category $\PO$ of preorders and modules over such monads.
-Compared to traditional endomonads, monads allow for different categories as domain and codomain.
-The notion of \emph{modules over monads} generalizes monadic substitution.
+Our approach is based on relative monads \parencite{DBLP:conf/fossacs/AltenkirchCU10} from the category $\Set$ of sets to the category $\PO$ of preorders and modules over such monads.
+Compared to traditional monads, relative monads allow for different categories as domain and codomain.

 We now explain the above two points in more detail: